Travel during the COVID-19 pandemic

-During the COVID-19 pandemic, many countries and regions imposed quarantines, entry bans, or other travel restrictions for citizens of or recent travelers to the most affected areas.
-Some countries and regions imposed global restrictions that apply to all foreign countries and territories, or prevent their own citizens from travelling overseas.
+During the COVID-19 pandemic, many countries and territories imposed quarantines, entry bans, or other travel restrictions for citizens of or recent travelers to the most affected areas.
+Some countries and territories imposed global restrictions that apply to all foreign countries and territories, or prevented their own citizens from travelling overseas.

-Travel restrictions reduced the spread of the virus, but because they were first implemented after community spread was established in multiple countries in different regions of the world, they produced only a modest reduction in the total number of people infected.
-Travel restrictions may be most important at the start and end of the pandemic.
+Travel restrictions reduced the spread of the virus.
+However, because they were implemented after community transmission had begun in several countries around the globe, they produced only a modest reduction in the total number of infections.
+Travel restrictions may be most important at the start and end of a pandemic.

-The travel restrictions brought a significant economic cost to the global tourism industry through lost income and social harm to people who were unable to travel internationally.
-When the travel bans are lifted, many people are expected to resume traveling.
-However, some travel, especially business travel, may be decreased long-term as lower cost alternatives, such as teleconferencing and virtual events, are preferred.
+The travel restrictions brought a significant economic cost to the global tourism industry through lost income and social impacts on people who were unable to travel internationally.
+After travel bans lifted, global tourism saw a return to pre-pandemic levels by the end of 2024.
+However, some travel, especially business travel, may decrease in the long-term as lower cost alternatives, such as teleconferencing and virtual events have gained preference in the professional world.
 Some countries with large domestic markets, such as the United States, were able to see a faster recovery from increased domestic travel.